 I have always loved art and had not just a desire, but a need to make things with my hands.

-I now have my own metal shop in Burlington, Vermont where I make my own kitchen knives from start to finish, all in house.
+I now have my own metal shop in Shelburne, Vermont where I make my own kitchen knives from start to finish, all in house.
 I forge, heat treat, grind, sharpen, make and fit and sculpt the handle pieces, epoxy it all together and finish the knives in the shop.

 Steel: The knives are all made from non-stainless steel.
 I use 52100 Carbon Steel.
 I love working with this steel and love how it holds an edge.
 To understand how to care for a non-stainless carbon steel knife, please see the care info on the FAQ page of this site.